 In addition to institutional work, John’s independent photographic practice has taken him across the world, exploring historic and cultural sites of significance, such as excavation sites in Greece and sacred spaces in Istanbul.
 As a long time mentor and arts advocate, John is consistently guided by a curiosity for human stories.

-Layt de kam critically examines the deployment of temporary power ships along West African coasts as a response to energy shortages.
-The work reflects both hope and uncertainty, emphasizing the fragility of these energy solutions while honouring the resilience of coastal communities.
+layt de kam critically examines the deployment of temporary power ships along West African coasts as a response to energy shortages.
+The work reflects both hope and uncertainty, emphasising the fragility of these energy solutions while honouring the resilience of coastal communities.

-For the 29th instalment of the Bonington Vitrines series, we’re delighted to present Through Our Eyes, In Our Words, an exhibition presenting stories of ageing, belonging, and inclusion among middle-aged and older-aged LGBT+ people in Britain.
+Accompanying layt de kam in our Vitrines is Through Our Eyes, In Our Words, an exhibition presenting stories of ageing, belonging, and inclusion among middle-aged and older-aged LGBT+ people in Britain.

 All welcome but reserve your free ticket to avoid disappointment.